 The Queen had found the poem while leafing through old memorial service books and she chose it to be read at her mother's funeral at Westminster Abbey in April, where it struck a chord with millions of mourners.

-Today the News & Star can reveal that Silloth man David Harkins wrote the poem in 1981 while working at Robertson's bakery in Durranhill, Carlisle.
+Today the News & Star can reveal that Silloth man David Harkins wrote the poem in 1981 while working at Robertson’s bakery in Durranhill, Carlisle.
+Mr Harkins, 43, has since received a letter of thanks from the Prince of Wales.
+The discovery finally ends a nationwide media hunt for the poem’s author.

-Mr Harkins, who now works as an artist selling paintings over the Internet, said he "couldn't believe his eyes" when he saw his poetry published in newspapers after the funeral.
+Mr Harkins, who now works as an artist selling paintings over the internet, said he “couldn’t believe his eyes” when he saw his poetry published in newspapers after the funeral.
+He had sent the original manuscript of the poem to Prince Charles, and St James’s Palace replied thanking Mr Harkins for explaining its origin.

-The reply from Prince Charles' then private secretary, Stephen Lamport, thanks Mr Harkins for providing the history of the "passage which captured the hearts of so many people when it was published as part of Queen Elizabeth's funeral service".
+The reply from Prince Charles’ then private secretary, Stephen Lamport, thanks Mr Harkins for providing the history of the “passage, which captured the hearts of so many people when it was published as part of Queen Elizabeth’s funeral service”.

-Mr Harkins said: "I laugh about it because death is not what it's about.
-It wasn't written for a funeral.
-I wrote it about a girl I lusted after but she couldn't stand the sight of me.
+At the time the poem was written, he was working at Robertson’s bakery, while living in Scalegate Road, Upperby.
+Mr Harkins said: “I laugh about it because death is not what it’s about.
+It wasn’t written for a funeral.
+I wrote it about a girl I lusted after but she couldn’t stand the sight of me.

 "It was nothing to do with anyone dying but at the same time, I am humbled by the fact that anyone should use it at a funeral, especially for the Queen Mother.